worthy7/myapp/README.md

 ## Caveats with @angular/ssr

+### server is needed in config, but not used
 When following the Angular prerendering guide (https://angular.dev/guide/prerendering#how-to-prerender-a-page), you might be instructed to run `ng add @angular/ssr`.
 If you select "no" for everything, it will still create a server, which is unnecessary for this project.

 In the `angular.json` file, you need to set the `prerender` options.
 However, this will cause an error if no server is set, even though it's not needed.

-When building the project, the output `index.html` files will be named `index.csr.html`.
-You can either rename these files using a script or configure your `firebase.json` to point to the `index.csr.html` file if localization is not a concern.

-In this project I have make only one root prerendered, in order to see in the browser if it is indeed prerendered (pre-rendered child) and not the others.
+In this project I have made only one root prerendered, in order to see in the browser if it is indeed prerendered (pre-rendered child) and not the others.

+### it outputs index.csr.html files
+Because prerendering option requires server, angular builds a server and makes our index.html files turn into index.csr.html files. to get around this we use a little node script to rename them during build.

 ## Caveats with Firebase i18n